The <?v1 ?> tag

 <?v1

-10;
+a = 10;

-a==10// Comparison, if a is equal 10 then the expression will be true
+a==10; // Comparison, if a is equal 10 then the expression will be true

-a!=10// Unequal, if a is not equal 10 then the expression will be true
+a!=10; // Unequal, if a is not equal 10 then the expression will be true

-a<10// Lower, if a is lower 10 then the expression will be true
+a<10; // Lower, if a is lower 10 then the expression will be true

-a>10// Greater, if a is greater 10 then the expression will be true
+a>10; // Greater, if a is greater 10 then the expression will be true

-a<=10// Lower or equal, if a is lower or equal 10 then the expression will be true
+a<=10; // Lower or equal, if a is lower or equal 10 then the expression will be true

-a>=10// Greater or equal, if a is greater or equal 10 then the expression will be true
+a>=10; // Greater or equal, if a is greater or equal 10 then the expression will be true

 ?>